 Have you ever thought about sending your boss to hell?
 If so, know that you are in good company.
 They are not called "great resignations" by chance, on the other hand: the YOLO economy it pushes many people to reject the oppressive world of work and to review their work-life balance.

 And if there were no more bosses, or superiors?
-What if there were "automatic" companies that have no manager, or rather, that manage themselves in an intelligent way?
+What if there were "automatic" companies that do not have any managers, or rather, that manage themselves in an intelligent way?

 There will be.
 What's more: there are, and they are called DAO.

 What are DAOs?
 In short (if you have time instead read here): they are decentralized and autonomous organizations financed with mechanisms similar to crowdfuning, and based on "smart" contracts.
 They allow people to work together in an organized way within a predetermined system of actions.
-A bit like a simulator that proceeds by itself with preset parameters, with the difference that it is not a simulation.
+A bit like a simulator that runs on its own with preset parameters, with the difference that it is not a simulation.

 Does that sound too cumbersome?
 It is not.
 Various bosses and managers, however, are superfluous.
 Each employee will know what to do at any time: no inefficiency caused by management errors, no risk of bullying, discrimination, sexism, nepotism.
 Total transparency.